tsatria03/ToyMania/docks/readme.txt

 Enter: Interacts with various game elements, such as doors, dialogs, and lots of other menu items, if pressed/held down.
 Shift plus enter: Uses the current inventory item when it's focused, if pressed/held down.
 Escape: Exits the current game session, and returns back to the main menu, if pressed/held down.

+Creating sound packs.
+This game allows you to create customizeable sound packs that you can use in various situations.

+Character sound listing: 8 total. buy.ogg: This sound is played when your character purchases upgrades. death.ogg: This sound is played when your character dies. heal.ogg: This sound is played When your character is healing. hurt.ogg: This sound is played when your character gets hurt. inv.ogg: This sound is played when your character cycles through there inventory. land.ogg: This sound is played when your character lands on a platform. lev.ogg: This sound is played when your character levels up. turn.ogg: This sound is played when your character turns on the spot.

+Item sound listing: 5 total.
+break.ogg: This sound is played when an item is being broken. fire.ogg: This sound is played when an item is being used. get.ogg: This sound is played when an item is being grabbed. hit.ogg: This sound is played when an item is used. loop.ogg: This sound is played when an item is being looped.

+Weapon sound listing: 6 total. draw.ogg: This sound is played when a weapon is being drawn. empty.ogg: This sound is played when a non melee weapon is being emptyed. fire.ogg: This sound is played when a weapon is being used. hit.ogg: This sound is played when a weapon is used. reload.ogg: This sound is played when a non melee weapon is being reloaded with ammo. shell.ogg: This sound is played when a non melee weapon dropps ammo shells.

+Menu sound listing: 7 total.
+click.ogg: This sound is played when you go through menu items. close.ogg: This sound is played when a menu is being closed. edge.ogg: This sound is played when a menu has reached a boundary. enter.ogg: This sound is played when a menu item has been selected. music.ogg: This sound is played when a menu has music. open.ogg: This sound is played when a menu is being opened. speaker.ogg: This sound is played when a menu has a speaker test option.

+Npc sound listing: 10 total.
+death.ogg: This sound is played when an entity dies. heal.ogg: This sound is played when a boss enemy is healing. hit.ogg: This sound is played when an entity hits your character. hurt.ogg: This sound is played when an entity gets hurt. launch.ogg: This sound is played when an entity launches another entity or object. loop.ogg: This sound is played when a projectile is being looped. spawn.ogg: This sound is played when an entity is being spawned. step.ogg: This sound is played when an entity is moving. taunt.ogg: This sound is played when an entity is taunting your character. tel.ogg: This sound is played when a boss enemy teleports on the x or y axes of a map.